 There’s something about us older brothers.
 Though Pete is well taller than me, I can still outmark him through sheer competitiveness.
 I imagine league players, with older brothers who never made the highest level, still unable to defeat their older siblings in backyard footy.
 It’s a different beast.
 Visualise Jason and Cameron Cloke dominating and making Travis, clearly the pick of the trio, cry in the backyard.
 David would be umpiring of course.
 He never misses a match.

-So whilst footy can sometimes be the only thing that ties brothers or a father and son, that wasn’t the case with us.
+So whilst footy can sometimes be the only thing that ties siblings or parents together, that wasn’t the case with us.
 We had plenty in common and still do.
 But the footy is never far from being brought up.
 On both of our wedding days we even pulled out the footy, ironically in the backyard, to help settle the nerves.
 It’s something our respective partners are still coming to terms with!